openapi-processor/openapi-processor-gradle/README.md

 # com.github.hauner.openapi.gradle

 a gradle plugin based on the [openapi-generatr-api][generatr-api] to handle all configured openapi-generatrs without explicit dependency on a generatr.
+Requires Gradle 5.2 or better.

 # Usage